Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 What it does well:

-- Flexible — you can customize the tone, angle, and structure with prompting
+- Flexible: you control tone, angle, and structure through prompting

-- Good at mimicking a specific writing style if you provide examples
+- Good at mimicking a specific writing style when you supply examples

 Where it falls short:

-- You still have to do all the research yourself
+- You still do all the research yourself

 - No integration with lead databases or CRMs